aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 A GDPR Subject Access Request (SAR) requires you to identify all data about a person within 30 days.
 If you can't trace where data came from and how it was used, you can't comply.

-Real scenario:
+Imagine the following scenario:
 - SAR received
 - No lineage system
 - Manual audit required: 80 engineer hours
 - Cost: $12,000 per request

-Company received 23 SARs in one quarter:
+If a company received 12 SARs in one quarter:
-- Total cost: $276,000
+- Total cost: $144,000
-- Investment in proper lineage tooling: $75,000
+- Investment in proper lineage tooling: $75,000 (and honestly probably much less)

-They didn't make that investment until after paying the cost four times.
+You could make 2x your money back in a single quarter.

 ### The Debugging Multiplier